 Gone are the days when Golden Gate Farms in Abbotsford, British Columbia had its shipping done in cans and transported by horse and buggy.
-Today, the Yoder family utilizes two Lely Astronaut A4 automated milking systems, a Lely Vector automatic feeder and the Lely Grazeway to provide them with flexibility for their diverse farm.
+Today, the Yoder family utilizes two Lely Astronaut A4 robotic milking systems, a Lely Vector automatic feeding system and the Lely Grazeway selection box to provide them with flexibility for their diverse farm.

 Established in 1912, Bradner Farms, renamed Golden Gate Farms in 2014, is located in Abbotsford, British Columbia and has seen dairy farming progress over the last century.
 Originally farming daffodils, tulips, broilers, pigeons for squab and running a small dairy, the first generation of the farm milked cows by hand, shipped in cans and transported goods by horse and buggy.
 Becoming a certified organic dairy in 1998, Bradner Farms was the first farm in western Canada to ship organic milk.